prototypsthlm/contentful-migrator-programme/README.md

 Generates a migration with the given name and a timestamp prepended ex: YYYYMMDDhhmmssxxx-add-user-type.js.

 #### `cmp migrate`
-Applies all _up_ operations of the non applied migrations to the CTF_ENVIRONMENT set in the `.env` file
+Applies all _up_ operations of the non applied migrations to the CTF_ENVIRONMENT_ID set in the `.env` file

 #### `cmp rollback`
 Applies the _down_ operations (i.e rolls back ) of the latest migration batch

 #### `cmp aux:create <name?>`
-Creates an aux environment based on CTF_ENVIRONMENT.
+Creates an aux environment based on CTF_ENVIRONMENT_ID.
 You can give it an optional name.

 #### `cmp aux:drop <name>`
 Drop the environment with the given name

 #### `cmp aux:test`
-Creates environment from CTF_ENVIRONMENT, applies new migrations, and drops the environment
+Creates environment from CTF_ENVIRONMENT_ID, applies new migrations, and drops the environment

 ## For development of the CMP tool